West Berlin discotheque bombing: Victims

 The explosion instantly killed a Turkish woman, Nermin Hannay, and US Army Sergeant Kenneth T. Ford.
 A second American sergeant, James E. Goins, died from his injuries two months later.

-The blast injured at least 230 individuals which included more than 50 American services members, as it was a popular hangout spot for service members.
+The blast injured at least 230 individuals which included more than 50 American service members, as it was a popular hangout spot for service members.
 Some of the victims were left permanently disabled due to the injuries caused by the explosion.

 Blame and retribution

-Almost immediately after the bombing, the American government, led by then-president Ronald Reagan, placed the blame on Libya.
+Almost immediately after the bombing, the American government, led by president Ronald Reagan, placed the blame on Libya.
 However, the West German team investigating the bombing had not found any evidence of Libyan involvement, and other intelligence agencies throughout Europe also did not find evidence of Libyan involvement.
-Nine days after the bombing, Reagan ordered airstrikes against the Libyan capital of Tripoli, and city of Benghazi.
+Nine days after the bombing, Reagan ordered airstrikes against the Libyan capital of Tripoli, and the city of Benghazi.
 At least 30 soldiers and 15 civilians were killed.
 Gaddafi's adopted infant daughter Hana was reported killed, although the claim, and even her existence, have been disputed.

 Following the reunification of Germany, archives from the Stasi in East Germany were made available, which led to Libyan embassy worker Musbah Eter, who would later be indicted for aiding and abetting attempted murder.

 In 2001, a court in Germany found that the bombing had been "planned by the Libyan secret service and the Libyan Embassy", and convicted four people suspected to be involved with the attack, including two workers at the Libyan embassy in East Germany.
-However, in their ruling, the court presiding over the trial complained that their decision was hindered by the limited willingness of the German and American governments to share intelligence, and the trial was called "murky" by BBC News.
+However, in their ruling, the court presiding over the trial complained that their decision was hindered by "the limited willingness" of the German and American governments to share intelligence, and the trial was called "murky" by BBC News.
 Notably, the trial failed to prove the involvement of then-Libyan leader Muammar Gaddafi.